ttsiodras/ScalaPlayground/3.usingPackagesForBenchmarking/README.md

       case RealOperatingSystems => println("Use Scala, Luke!")
     }

-Compiled, it will of course report:
+Compiled, the code above will of course report:

     Pattern match not complete - you forgot scripting (with Python, of course)

 :-)

+Now to see how I can debug Scala outside of IDE monstrosities.